tungnhs2014/Linux-Programming-2025-DevLinux/08-IPC-Pipes-FIFOs/README.md

 - Parameters:
   + `pathname:` The name and path for the FIFO file
   + `mode:` Permission bits for the FIFO (similar to file permissions)
-- Returns 0 on success, -1 on failure
+- Returns 0 on success, -1 on failure (setting errno accordingly)

-#### Example of creating and using a FIFO:
+#### Example of creating and using a FIFO - Writer Program:
 ```c
 #include <stdio.h>
 #include <stdlib.h>